4300 N Josey Ln Suite 100 Carrollton, TX 75010

 Full Dentures

-Because full dentures restore your entire smile, they restore your the ability to eat and speak confidently.
+Because full dentures restore your entire smile, they restore your ability to eat and speak confidently.
 They also help fill out the appearance of your face, which can sometimes appear sunken when teeth are missing.

 Implant Dentures

 If you want dentures but don’t want to rebase or replace your false teeth regularly, we will recommend implant dentures.
 Implant dentures are an advanced option for tooth replacement that offers superior stability and comfort.
-These dentures are supported by dental implants, which are small titanium posts surgically placed into your jawbone.
-The implants act like artificial tooth roots to anchor your dentures securely in place.

-Benefits of Implant Dentures
+The Benefits of Implant Dentures

 Implant dentures offer the best of both worlds: the convenience of dentures combined with the stability of dental implants.
 They’re an excellent choice for patients who want a more secure and comfortable denture solution.
 The benefits of implant dentures include:

-• Exceptional Comfort and Stability: Because implant dentures are anchored to dental implants, they offer a level of stability that traditional dentures can’t match.
+• Comfort and Stability: Because implant dentures are anchored to dental implants, they offer a level of stability that traditional dentures can’t match.
 You won’t have to worry about your dentures slipping out of place while eating or speaking.
 Also, implant dentures don’t rest directly on your gums like traditional dentures, which can reduce irritation and soreness.

 • Long-Lasting Solution: Dental implants are a long-term solution that can last for many years with proper care.
 This makes implant dentures a great investment in your oral health.
 The implant posts themselves are permanent and ensure dentures last for years.